mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ## Attach to System of Records

-In order to evaluate data from external CDC, the Projections included in the System of Record must be attached to one or more [Real-Time Updater](/fast_data/realtime_updater.md) or Projection Storer.
+To evaluate data from external CDC, the Projections included in the System of Record must be attached to one or more [Real-Time Updater](/fast_data/realtime_updater.md) or Projection Storer.
 Services must be created in advance and they can be attached moving to the _Services_ tab of the selected System of Record.

 ![Services in System of Record configuration page](./img/system-services.png)

-Please remember that, after attaching a Projection Storer to the Systems of Record, you must select the projections that the service should evaluate to ensure the service updates those projections.
-To do that, you can use to the table in the _Projections attached to services_ section to search the projection and attach to a specific service.
-Otherwise, you can access to the service configuration page by clicking to the button next to the service name and configure the list of projections from there.
+Please remember that after attaching a Projection Storer to the Systems of Record, you must select the projections the service should evaluate to ensure the service updates those projections.
+To do that, you can use the table in the _Projections attached to services_ section to search the projection and attach it to a specific service.
+Otherwise, you can access the service configuration page by clicking on the button next to the service name and configure the list of projections from there.

 :::info
 Additionally, note that each projection can be evaluated by only one service.
 :::

-A click to the "Edit configuration" button in the row of the Projection Storer will lead to a page where user can configure the Projection Storer.
+A click on the "Edit configuration" button in the row of the Projection Storer will lead to a page where the user can configure the Projection Storer.

 ![Projection Storer configuration page](./img/projection-storer.png)